tyu0912/ansible-terraform-gcp/README.md

 1. Install Terraform and Ansible using Homebrew `brew install terraform ansible`

+2. On GCP, if you don't have a project, create one according to here: https://cloud.google.com/resource-manager/docs/creating-managing-projects.
+If you have a project and want to use it here.
+That's fine as well.

 2. Create a GCP service key json file and store it in an appropriate location.
 You can follow these steps: https://cloud.google.com/iam/docs/creating-managing-service-account-keys

 3. Run the command below to deploy the infrastructure stack: